W Series (championship): 2022

-After the sixth race of the 2022 season, however, it was reported that the series was facing significant financial difficulties, as reported in the recent company accounts filed with Companies House on 5 September 2022, which showed that it had net liabilities of over £7.5 million to 31 December 2021, with debts to a number of creditors, including Whisper, the media production company owned by Jake Humphrey and David Coulthard, and Velocity Experience, the company that provides hospitality services to the series.
+After Budapest it was reported that the series was facing significant financial difficulties, as reported in company accounts filed with the UK Companies House on 5 September 2022, which showed that it had net liabilities of over £7.5 million to 31 December 2021, with debts to a number of creditors; including Whisper, the media production company owned by Jake Humphrey and David Coulthard, and Velocity Experience, the company that provides hospitality services to the series.
 Doubts were expressed whether it would be able to complete the 2022 season.
+The sixth round of the season was moved from Suzuka to Singapore due to "operational challenges".
+A tropical storm affected qualifying and resulted in a jumbled grid, leaving Chadwick only eighth; the Briton subsequently crashed out of the race whilst trying to make up the lost ground, with Visser claiming just her second W Series race win.

-These doubts were realized on 10 October 2022, a week after the seventh race of the season, which had been moved from Suzuka to Singapore, resulting in the cancellation of the remaining three races, which included a single race at Circuit of the Americas and a double-header at Autódromo Hermanos Rodríguez, due to financial issues.
-CEO Catherine Bond Muir expressed confidence that the series would return in 2023.
+On 10 October 2022, a week after the Singapore round, the remaining three races – which included a single race at Circuit of the Americas and a double-header at Autódromo Hermanos Rodríguez – were cancelled due to financial issues, making Singapore the last race in the series.
+Simultaneously, series CEO Catherine Bond Muir expressed confidence that the championship would return in 2023.
+Jamie Chadwick was declared series champion, her third title in as many seasons.